devab2081/ethical-hacking-learning-daily-log/Day-12/questions.md

-# Questions – Day 12
+### Questions

-- What did I not fully understand today?
+- When should penetration testing be done?
-- What should I revise again?
+- Can penetration testing damage systems?
-- Interview or thinking questions
+- Who is allowed to perform penetration testing?